lenuza/weather-app/README.md

 __To run it:__

-1. clone the project from GitHub: https://github.com/lenuza/weather-app.git
+1. clone/download the project from GitHub: https://github.com/lenuza/weather-app.git

 2. cd weather-app ( to move into the project folder)